 Operating Cash Flow.
 Our cash flows provided by operations for the years ended December 31, 2017, 2016, and 2015 were \$737 million, \$1,162 million and \$951 million, respectively, inclusive of discontinued operations.
 Operating cash flows from discontinued operations for the years ended December 31, 2017, 2016, and 2015 were \$106 million, \$407 million, and \$277 million, respectively.
 The decrease in cash provided by operations of \$425 million in the 2017 period from the 2016 period is primarily attributable to increased cash payments for taxes of \$161 million and increased realized gains on sales of investments and assets which are included in earnings of \$256 million, but which related to investing activities, in the 2017 period.
-The increase in cash provided by operations of \$211 million in the 2016 period from the 2015 period is primarily attributable to increased earnings from operations before equity in earnings of unconsolidated affiliates of \$123 million (inclusive of discontinued operations), lower claims payments of \$40 million, and lower payments in the 2016 period under our executive investment success bonus program of \$27 million, offset by increased payments for income taxes in 2016 compared to 2015 of \$118 million.
-The remaining change in the 2016 period from the 2015 period is attributable to timing of receivables and payables.
+The increase in cash provided by operations of \$121 million in the 2016 period from the 2015 period is primarily attributable to increased earnings from operations before equity in earnings of unconsolidated affiliates of \$123 million (inclusive of discontinued operations), lower claims payments of \$40 million, and lower payments in the 2016 period under our executive investment success bonus program of \$27 million, offset by increased payments for income taxes in 2016 compared to 2015 of \$118 million.
+The remaining change in the 2016 period from the 2015 period is attributables.

 Investing Cash Flows.
 Our cash used in investing activities for the years ended December 31, 2017, 2016, and 2015 were \$95 million, \$254 million and \$571 million, respectively, inclusive of discontinued operations.
 Cash (used in) provided by investing activities from discontinued operations for the years ended December 31, 2017, 2016, and 2015 were \$(57) million, \$(163) million, and \$63 million, respectively.
 The decrease in cash used in investing activities of \$159 million in the 2017 period from the 2016 period is primarily attributable to the \$325 million in proceeds from the sale of a subsidiary by FNFV prior to the FNFV Split-Off, lower cash paid for acquisitions of \$75 million and decreased capital expenditures of \$141 million, offset by a \$380 million decrease in net inflows from the sales and distributions of and from equity and fixed income investments, net of purchases and additional investments in unconsolidated investees.
+The decrease in cash used in investing activities of \$317 million in the 2016 period from the 2015 period is primarily attributable to a \$860 million increase in net cash inflows from the sales and distributions of and from equity and fixed income investments, net of purchases and additional investments in unconsolidated investees.
+The decrease and additional investments in unconsolidated investees.
 The decrease in cash used in investing activities of \$317 million in the 2016 period from the 2015 period is primarily attributable to a \$860 million increase in net cash inflows from the sales and distributions of and from equity and fixed income investments, net of purchases and additional investments in unconsolidated investees, offset by a \$502 million increase in net cash used for acquisitions and dispositions and increased capital expenditures.